 Income from Operations.
-Our income from operations for thethree months ended March 31, 2018 and 2017 was split among the following geographic regions (dollars in thousands):
+Our income from operations for thethree months ended March 31, 2019 and 2018 was split among the following geographic regions (dollars in thousands):

-Three Months E % Change
+Three Months Ended March 31, % Change

-2018 % 2017 % Actual Constant Currency
+2019 % 2018 % Actual Constant Currency

-Americas \$ 101,736 45% \$ 81,110 48% 25% 26%
+Americas \$ 90,011 32% \$ 101,736 45% (12)% (11)%

-EMEA 64,103 28% 44,981 27% 43% 18%
+EMEA 105,007 38% 64,103 28% 64 % 78 %

-Asia-Pacific 60,036 27% 41,122 25% 46% 38%
+Asia-Pacific 84,490 30% 60,036 27% 41 % 46 %

-Total \$ 225,875 100% \$ 167,213 100% 35% 27%
+Total \$ 279,508 100% \$ 225,875 100% 24 % 29 %

 Americas Income from Operations.
-The increase in our Americas income from operations was primarily due to higher income generated from the Verizon Data Center Acquisition, higher revenues as a result of our IBX data center expansion activity and organic growth as described above and lower general and administrative expenses as a percentage of revenues.
-The impact of foreign currency fluctuations on our Americas income from operations for the three months ended March 31, 2018 was not significant when compared to average exchange rates of the three months ended March 31, 2017.
+The decrease in our Americas income from operations was primarily due to the \$14.4 million impairment charge on the NY12 data center.
+The impact of foreign currency fluctuations on our Americas income from operations for the three months ended March 31, 2019 was not significant when compared to average exchange rates of the three months ended March 31, 2018.

 EMEA Income from Operations.
-The increase in our EMEA income from operations was primarily due to higher revenues as a result of our IBX data center expansion activity and acquisitions, as described above, as well as lower sales and marketing and general and administrative expenses as a percentage of revenues, which was primarily due to lower amortization costs as a result of fully amortizing the TelecityGroup trade names during the third quarter of 2017.
-Foreign currency fluctuations on our EMEA income from operations for the three months ended March 31, 2018 resulted in approximately \$10.9 million of net favorable foreign currency impact to our EMEA income from operations primarily due to a generally weaker U.S. dollar relative to the Euro and British Pound during the three months ended March 31, 2018 compared to the three months ended March 31, 2017.
+The increase in our EMEA income from operations was primarily due to higher revenues as a result of our IBX data center expansion activity and acquisitions as well as lower cost of revenues, sales and marketing and general and administrative expenses as a percentage of revenues.
+During the three months ended March 31, 2019, foreign currency fluctuations resulted in approximately \$9.0 million of net unfavorable foreign currency impact to our EMEA income from operations primarily due to a generally stronger U.S. Dollar relative to the Euro and British Pound during the three months ended March 31, 2019 compared to the three months ended March 31, 2018.

 Asia-Pacific Income from Operations.
-The increase in our Asia-Pacific income from operations was primarily due to higher revenues as a result of our IBX data center expansion activity and organic growth as described above and lower operating expenses as a percentage of revenues, especially cost of sales.
-Foreign currency fluctuations on our Asia-Pacific income from operations for the three months ended March 31, 2018 resulted in approximately \$3.2 million of net favorable foreign currency impact to our Asia-Pacific income from operations primarily due to a generally weaker U.S. dollar relative to the Japanese Yen and Singapore Dollar during the three months ended March 31, 2018 compared to the three months ended March 31, 2017.
+The increase in our Asia-Pacific income from operations was primarily due to higher revenues as a result of our IBX data center expansion activity and the Metronode Acquisition, as described above, as well as lower cost of revenues, sales and marketing and general and administrative expenses as a percentage of revenues.
+During the three months ended March 31, 2019, foreign currency fluctuations resulted in approximately\$3.1 million of net unfavorable foreign currency impact to our Asia-Pacific income from operations primarily due to a generally stronger U.S. Dollar relative to the Australian Dollar during the three months ended March 31, 2018.

 Interest Income.
-Interest income was \$4.6 million and \$3.1 million, respectively, for the three months ended March 31, 2018 and 2017.
-The average annualized yield for the three months ended March 31, 2018 was 0.90% versus 0.43% for the three months ended March 31, 2017.
+Interest income was \$4.2 million and \$4.6 million, respectively, for the three months ended March 31, 2019 and 2018.
+The average annualized yield for the three months ended March 31, 2019 was 1.49% versus 0.90% for the three months ended March 31, 2018.

 Interest Expense.
-Interest expense increased to \$126.3 million for the three months ended March 31, 2018 from \$111.7 million for the three months ended March 31, 2017.
-The increase in interest expense was primarily due to the issuance of \$1.25 billion of 5.375% senior notes in March 2017 and additional financings such as various capital lease and other financing obligations to support our expansion projects.
-During the three months ended March 31, 2018 and 2017, we capitalized \$3.3 million and \$6.4 million, respectively, of interest expense to construction in progress.
-We expect to incur higher interest expense going forward in connection with additional indebtedness that we incurred during the first quarter of 2018.
+Interest expense decreased to \$122.8 million for the three months ended March 31, 2019 from \$126.3 million for the three months ended March 31, 2018, primarily attributable to (i) the reduction in lease interest expense due to the conversion of certain build-to-suit leases to operating leases upon the adoption of ASC 842 and (ii) the utilization of cross-currency interest rate swaps beginning in the first quarter of 2019.
+During the three months ended March 31, 2019 and 2018, we capitalized \$9.9 million and \$3.3 million, respectively, of interest expense to construction in progress.

 Other Income (Expense).
-We recorded net other expense of \$3.1 million and net other income of \$0.3 million, respectively, for the three months ended March 31, 2018 and March 31, 2017, which was primarily due to foreign currency exchange gains and losses during those periods.
+We did not record a significant amount of net other expense during the three months ended March 31, 2019.
+We recorded net other expense of \$3.1 million for the three months ended March 31, 2018, which was primarily due to foreign currency exchange gains and losses.